Estimated reading time: 8 minutes

 Children Separated From Their Families and Their Religion

-Some parents sent their Jewish children on the Kindertransport to England, through the Hollandse Schouwburg in Holland, or to live with a Christian family.
+Some parents sent their Jewish children on the Kindertransport to England, through the Hollandse Schouwburg in the Netherlands, or to live with a Christian family.
 More often than not, the children never saw their parents again.
 After the war, some of these Jewish children continued living with their adopted Christian families or in Christian orphanages.

 Allan Rayburn wrote his father’s story and said “It was one of the most important things I’ve done in my life.”
 Read more in Writing His Father’s Story Put His Life in Perspective.